GSA/SmartPay-RFI/01_draft RFQ.md

 ##### 6.1.1 	Before submitting a quote - Questions and Answers
 **Questions**
-Submit all questions concerning this RFQ through this Google form.
+<br>Submit all questions concerning this RFQ through this Google form.
 All questions must be submitted by the deadline provided on page 1 of this RFQ.

 Questions should clearly express the Contractor’s issues or concerns and must follow the format provided in the Google form.
 Statements expressing opinions, sentiments, or conjectures are not considered valid inquiries and will not receive a response.
 Further, Contractors are reminded that the government will not address hypothetical questions aimed at receiving a potential “evaluation” decision.